b-mcintyre/the_fly_guys/Journal.md

 looking at variation between individuals within lines/genotypes looking at variation between lines

-utilize median form of levene's statistic to give a measurement of variability among individuals who are genetically similar can utilize means and standard deviation to see how among/between line means
+utilize median form of levene's statistic to give a measurement of variability among individuals who are genetically similar, median form of levene's statistic does not rely on the normality of data
+Test for equality of levene's statistic using an F-test can utilize means and standard deviation/variance to see how among/between line means

+for a given quantiative trait experimentally measured across conditions/treatments the mean and more generally the distribution can vary among data sets(groups)
+- need appropriate measures of the measurements between mean and variance
+- method of doing this = regress variance over the mean of the dataset then use the residual deviations from this relationship

+to compare robustness of different traits, measured with different phenotypic scales to the same pertubation(our case mutant enviornent/allele) need a dimensionless metric
+CV often but this only applies to normal distributions with non-negative values Comparing CV on different traits remains problematic when relationship cannot be assumed to be proportional

 Fixed effects = mutants (x9)
 random effects = DGRP lines (x20) and replicate blocks (x3)